About US

 Philosophy of Education

 Health is more than the absence of disease or bodily dysfunction.
 Health is understood holistically to include a person’s physical, spiritual, psychological, social, and environmental well-being.
 BIHS faculty teach and model a holistic understanding of care for patients; the focus is not simply on the curative and physical aspects of health care.
-The faculty and staff also care for their students in a holistic matter.
+The faculty and staff also care for their students holistically.

 Clinical skills – Students must learn how to apply their academic knowledge in real-life settings with actual patients, otherwise, the knowledge learned is inadequate.
 Students learn to apply their knowledge through well-planned, supervised clinical experiences in a high-level teaching hospital and/or a busy urban clinic.
 Patient care includes illness and dysfunction prevention, diagnosis, treatment, and health teaching.
 Clinical skills are best taught alongside and integrated with didactic knowledge.